AishikDasgupta/SimRecruit/README.md

-Sure thing!
-Here's an updated version of your README file with the additional sections:

----

 # SimRecruit 🌟

 SimRecruit is a Python-based Applicant Tracking System (ATS) simulator.
 It allows users to experience the hiring process from the candidate perspective, simulating application submissions, interview scheduling, and offer negotiations.
 This helps recruiters understand candidate experience and improve their hiring practices.